What is Contract Risk Management?

 - Put everything in writing – this helps avoid disputes and litigation over alleged verbal promises.

-- Use a centralized repository for contracts – by storing all contracts in a centralized repository, the risk of misplacing or losing paper contracts is eliminated.
+- Use a centralized contract repository – by storing all contracts in a centralized repository, the risk of misplacing or losing paper contracts is eliminated.

 - Identify at-risk assets of the company and negotiate contracts to protect them.
 To avoid future litigation, make sure the resulting contracts are well-drafted and clear.
 Consider the use of liability-shifting clauses and provisions such as warranties, waivers, and limitations of liability.